 Clean edits, tonal balance, a brilliant EQ, perfect dynamics, and tasteful ambience—this article is about none of that!
 Instead we’re going to examine how Nectar 3, RX Elements, VocalSynth 2, and a few bonus goodies, can help you achieve interesting, esoteric, exciting new vocal effects.

-If you need quick harmony vocals, Nectar 3 provides the ability to add them.
+If you need quick harmony vocals, the Harmony module Nectar 3 provides the ability to add them.
 You can pan them however you like, change their level, raise or lower their interval, and even, in MIDI mode, select the very notes they’ll be singing.

 Some light processing on the harmonies can be accomplished within Nectar 3 as well, including two-band tonal shaping and time delay.
 As with the previous iteration, you can solo the harmony vocals only, which opens up a new world of possibilities, as you can now use the Nectar track as a vocal-harmony effects generator in parallel with the original vocal.